ryankinal/campaignnotes/koi-clan/notes.md

 * Kasumi wants to identify/detect magic
 	* Tabling this for now, because details not filled in
 	* Succeeded on the spell
-* Yoshi fallows Al-Hazim
+* Yoshi fallows al-Hazeem
 	* Walking with "big dick energy" to leave the building
 	* Yoshi double-times to reach him
 	* Yoshi: "Sir, can I have a moment with you?"
-	* Al-Hazim: "Yes.
+	* al-Hazeem: "Yes.
 Whaddya want?"
 	* Yoshi: "I know how important you are for what we do."
-	* Al-Hazim: "Okay.
+	* al-Hazeem: "Okay.
 Is this all you want to say?"
 	* Yoshi: "Can we continue our relationship?"
-	* Al-Hazim: "Yep.
+	* al-Hazeem: "Yep.
 Don't worry.
 Don't find us, we'll find you.
 You are a small man in this machine."
 	* He smiles kindly and leaves.
 Guards aren't challenging him.
 	* Leaves on a black stallion waiting for him - not Rokugani
 * Tsuru says we'll find whoever put this curse on Tamahide